levand/immuconf/README.md

   are also `resources/prod.edn` and `resources/dev.edn` which could be used instead.
-This file might specify a database connection, and all the non-sensitive parameters for the database connection: the URI, etc. It would also specify overrides for sensitive DB parameters (e.g, the password).
+This file might specify a database connection, and all the non-sensitive parameters for the database connection: the URI, etc. It would also specify that certain sensitive DB parameters (e.g, the password) must be present, but would not actually provide them.
 - `~/.private/config.edn` would contain the actual sensitive information, such as database passwords, and would not be checked into git.